Charles Downing

-Charles Downing (died 1841) was a Delegate to the US House of Representatives from the Florida Territory.
+Charles Downing (died October 24, 1841) was a 19th-century American lawyer who served as a Delegate to the U.S. House of Representatives for two terms from the Florida Territory from 1837 to 1841.

+Biography

 He was born in Virginia, although it is unknown when.
 In his life, Downing studied law, and after being admitted to The Florida Bar, he practiced in St. Augustine, Florida.

+Political career

 Initially, a member of the Legislative Council of the Territory of Florida, Downing was then elected to the Twenty-fifth United States Congress, and took office on March 4, 1837.
 Two years later, he was re-elected to the Twenty-sixth United States Congress, and his term ended on March 3, 1841.

+Death

-In 1841, Charles Downing died in St. Augustine, Florida.
+In 1841 Charles Downing died in St. Augustine, Florida.

 His son, Charles W. Downing, Jr., was Secretary of State of Florida.